gcsolaroli/relax_schema/README.md

 # ReNGBis

-this is a "technology preview" (meaning that it is still just a rough experiment) of a possible schema language for validating payloads; also the name is just a temporary placeholder.
+this is a "technology preview" (meaning that it is still just a rough experiment) of a possible schema language for validating payloads.

 It is a **content** schema definition, that allows to specify the expected content of a payload.
 It's not focused on specific formats, and thus it is not able to validate the use of any specific serialization option (eg. using attributes instead of elements in an `xml` document).